 It also has vital implications for the doctrine of precedent, which I touch on — but do not fully develop — in my thesis.
 Precedent operates in two different realms (which legal theorists rarely distinguish) in Anglo-American legal systems.
 One — which is the main focus of theories of precedent — is the common law.
 The other — which is relatively neglected — is the interpretation of legal texts.
 This is where an appellate court adopts a particular interpretation of a legal text and then a later court takes itself to be bound by that interpretation.
-But if take a general Character Originalist approach to legal texts then the later court will often be wrong to do so.
+But if a jurisdiction takes a general Character Originalist approach to legal texts then the later court will often be wrong to do so.
 And so precedent, in statutory (and constitutional etc.) interpretation, is actually much less important than we’ve generally assumed.

 This is because a Character Originalist approach treats content as mobile: so a decision on the content of a legal text at a given time (t1) is not determinative of its content at any later time (t2).
 For example, the court’s decision in Stanton (1920) that a house which was overrun with rats was “reasonably fit for human habitation” would not bind a court in 2022 to make the same decision on similar facts.
 And the court’s decision in Gammans (1950) that a long-term unmarried couple are not capable of being members of each other’s “family” would not require a similar decision in 2022 (and, in fact, the court in Dyson (1975) reached the opposite decision on similar facts).

 The character/content distinction explains the limited scope of precedents in interpreting legal texts: they are binding as to the character of the text but not as to its content.
-So if an appellate court has resolved an ambiguity (in the strict sense) then later courts are bound by that interpretation (they must disambiguate the text in the same way).
+So if an appellate court has resolved an ambiguity (in the strict sense) then later courts are bound by that interpretation: they must disambiguate the text in the same way.
 But if the earlier court merely resolved a context-sensitivity then later courts are not bound by that interpretation.
 The most we could argue is that the later court must assume that the earlier court was correct about the content of the provision as at t1.
 That would impose some constraint on the later court: if it wishes to reach a different result on similar facts, it must explain how the context has changed since t1 such that the provision now expresses a different content at t2.
 But, in many cases, it will be possible to explain this: and so the court may ‘depart’ from the ‘precedent’.

 What about implications for uses of language outside of law?